Code-Institute-Submissions/Donald-file/README.md

 - In addition, I have to give thanks to miscellaneous members of the Slack community to providing insights and hints to my questions that I posed

-- Finally my tutor, Ashgar
+- Finally my tutor, Akshat